 Suunto 3 Fitness

 The Suunto 3 is a reliable and contemporary tracker.
 It looks as sleek as it functions.
-Once you put in your basic data like height and weight and age, it will give you a simple weekly training plan.
+Once you put in your basic data like height, weight, and age, you will have a simple weekly training plan.
 This is a mix of workouts and rest days.
 If you put this watch into its Personal Training mode, you can get an overview of your workouts and when your rest days are.

 Based on your VO2 Max data and resting heart rate, this tracker will make revisions to your plan to keep your fitness level improving as time goes on.
-This could be more intensity or putting you on a rest day over the weekend when you can get some more sleep to recover.
-You’re able to look over your workouts afterwards and scroll through the basics like distance travelled and recovery time needed.
+This could be more intense or putting you on a rest day over the weekend when you can get some more sleep to recover.
+You’re able to look over your workouts afterwards and scroll through the basics as distance travelled and recovery time is needed.

 - Accurate heart rate